-The second segment is comprised of specialized devices that either collect data (think temperature or pressure sensors) or are triggers for other devices (think motion detectors that let your IoT lights know they should turn on when you enter a room.)
+The second segment comprises specialized devices that either collect data (think temperature or pressure sensors) or are triggers for other devices (think motion detectors that let your IoT lights know they should turn on when you enter a room.)
 For most companies, not all assets are monitored at all times.
 HVAC and plumbing systems, for example, are stuffed in attics and inside of walls, creating unfortunate surprises when pipes burst or your heating shuts off in the middle of the winter.

 That’s Where The Internet of Things Comes In